dhis2/reference-org-unit-sync/README.md

 ### Synchronisation replay

 A synchronisation fails when the app could not complete the operation in three attempts.
 A backoff multiplier increases the time between each attempt.
-After exhausting the allowed no. of retries, the app gives up and stores the failed synchronisation within the [broker](#broker)'s dead-letter queue named `DLQ`.
+After exhausting the allowed number of retries, the app gives up and stores the failed synchronisation within the [broker](#broker)'s dead-letter queue named `DLQ`.
 Note that a failed synchronisation for a given target server will NOT cause the entire synchronisation process to abort.
 The application will jump to the next target server should it fail to synchronise the current target server.

 From the [Artemis management console](https://activemq.apache.org/components/artemis/documentation/latest/management-console.html), the system operator can view the `DLQ` queue to inspect the resource IDs together with metadata of failed synchronisations: